What Working Together Looks Like

 Step 3: Project Approval by Jon

-Not every project moves immediately into scheduling.
+Not every project moves into scheduling.
+There are many factors that play into this.

 Ancient Marks focuses heavily on intentional, large-scale, and custom work.
 Before moving forward, Jon reviews the project to determine:

-• Artistic fit
+Artistic fit

-• Scope of work
+Scope of work

-• Timeline expectations
+Timeline expectations

-• Design direction
+Design direction

-• Overall feasibility
+Overall feasibility

 Once approved, the project moves into the planning phase.